ezEngine/docs/docs/effects/sky.md

 * **ExposureBias**: This specifies how bright the sky will appear.
 A higher value results in a brighter sky.

 * **InverseTonemap**: Switches the tonemapping mode.
-The mode affects the brightness and contrast of the sky.
+For HDR skyboxes this should stay off.
+For skyboxes that do not have high-dynamic range values, enabling this mode will improve brightness and contrast of the colors.

 * **UseFog, VirtualDistance**: If enabled, [fog](fog.md) will be applied to the sky.
 In that case *VirtualDistance* is being used to compute how foggy the sky should appear.